clearblueyellow/Python-for-Cybersecurity-Professionals/README.md

+# Python for Cybersecurity Analysts

-# Locate Executable Files with Python
+## Locate Executable Files with Python

 This project entails the construction of a Python script to effectively locate .exe files across a computer's filesystem.
 The solution leverages the standard os and os.path modules, employing os.walk for efficient recursive directory traversal and os.path.splitext for accurate file extension identification.
 Key considerations for robustness include platform-independent path construction using os.path.join and comprehensive error handling using both try...except blocks within the processing loop and the onerror callback for os.walk to manage permissions issues gracefully.